How to Connect Stripe with Shopify: A Complete Integration Guide

 Step 2: Open the Payment Settings

-From your Shopify dashboard, go to Settings > Payments.
+To connect Stripe to Shopify from your Shopify dashboard, go to Settings > Payments.

 All the payment gateways in Shopify are managed in the payments section.
 From the menu: